gameblabla/CSE2/PHILOSOPHY.md

 # `accurate` branch
-Being a pure, plain decompilation of the original `Doukusu.exe` file (v1.0.0.6), there should not be much to say about this branch's philosophies:
+Being a pure, plain decompilation of the original `Doukutsu.exe` file (v1.0.0.6), there should not be much to say about this branch's philosophies:

 ## Goal